 Camelina oil can be used as feedstock for renewable diesel.
 At the federal level, biomass-based diesel qualifies as an advanced biofuel under the U.S. Environmental Protection Agency’s Renewable Fuel Standard (RFS) program.

-Camelina can produce PHA for applications such as animal nutrition, wastewater treatment, and the replacement of petroleum plastics.
-In the longer term, the production of PHA biomaterials in Camelina will represent an entirely new market opportunity for farmers.
+Yield10’s proprietary Camelina can produce PHA bioplastics for the replacement of petroleum plastics.
+In the longer term, the production of PHA biomaterials in Camelina can help solve the global plastic pollution crisis and will represent an entirely new market opportunity for farmers.

 Camelina can become one of the most proficient land-based sources of omega-3 oils (DHA+EPA).
 As a replacement for the oil that is harvested from fish, it can greatly benefit the aquaculture sector which is seeking to adopt sustainable land-based sources for key feed ingredients.